krunchkoko/Project-Bean/README.md

 Page is hosted on https://www.infinityfree.net/

-The portfolio website is: http://projectbean.epizy.com/?i=1
+The portfolio website is: http://projectbean.epizy.com/?i=1 (compatible on desktop and mobile)

-The form website is: http://projectbeanformparty.epizy.com/form.html
+The form website is: http://projectbeanformparty.epizy.com/form.html (compatible on desktop and mobile)